21 Is 35 Of What Number

 Method 3: Using Algebraic Equations

 This method utilizes algebraic principles to isolate the unknown variable.
-As we mentioned earlier, the problem "21 is 35% of what number?" can be directly translated into an algebraic equation.
+And as we mentioned earlier, the problem "21 is 35% of what number? " can be directly translated into an algebraic equation.

 Forming the Equation